Neal, Kansas

-Neal is an unincorporated community in eastern Greenwood County, Kansas, United States.
-As of the 2020 census, the population of the community and nearby areas was 37.
+Neal is a census-designated place (CDP) in eastern Greenwood County, Kansas, United States.
+As of the 2020 census, the population was 37.
 It is located approximately 10 miles east of the city of Eureka along U.S. Route 54 highway.

 History

 The first post office in Neal was established in 1882.
 Although Neal is unincorporated, it has a post office, with the ZIP code of 66863.

 Neal was named for a minor official of the Missouri Pacific Railroad.